Tropical Storm Imelda forms and is expected to become hurricane off the US East Coast in coming days

 Alison Dagostino moved to Myrtle Beach, South Carolina, six years ago with her four children and husband.
 She experienced her first hurricane within days of moving into the area.

-She said that other than basic storm preparation — like buying batteries and storm-proofing windows — people in the area were living life as normal on Sunday, ahead of the impending storm.
+She said that other than basic storm preparation — like buying batteries and storm-proofing windows — people in the area were living life as normal on Sunday.

 “People are still out and about.
-People are still walking on the beach,” Dagostino said, adding that school and sports games haven't been canceled.
+People are still walking on the beach,” Dagostino said, adding that school and sporting events haven't been canceled.

-Tropical Depression Nine was threatening parts of Cuba and the Bahamas with heavy rainfall and flash flooding, with portions of the latter under a tropical storm warning.
-Eastern Florida and coastal Georgia are also likely to experience tropical storm conditions.
+Imelda was threatening parts of Cuba and the Bahamas with heavy rainfall and flash flooding, with portions of the Bahamas under a tropical storm warning.

-On Sunday morning Tropical Depression Nine was about 300 miles (483 kilometers) northwest of eastern Cuba and 95 miles (153 kilometers) west of the central Bahamas, crawling northward at 7 mph (11 kph).

-The Bahamas’ Department of Meteorology said moderate to heavy rains would continue over the northwest and central islands, which include Nassau, Andros Island, San Salvador and Long Island, as the system moved slowly on Sunday.
-The National Hurricane Center in Miami predicted rainfall in that region to reach between 6 inches (15 centimeters) and 12 inches (30 centimeters), with some isolated areas seeing up to 10 inches (25 centimeters).
+The Bahamas’ Department of Meteorology said moderate to heavy rains would continue over the northwest and central islands, which include Nassau, Andros Island, San Salvador and Long Island.
+Rainfall could reach between 6 inches (15 centimeters) and 12 inches (30 centimeters), with some isolated areas seeing up to 10 inches (25 centimeters).

-Sunday’s storm surge was expected to raise water levels up to 3 feet (91 centimeters) above normal tide along the coast of Abaco, the north and east coasts of Grand Bahama, and all nearby cays.
+Sunday’s storm surge was expected to raise water levels up to 3 feet (.9 meters) above normal tide along the coasts of the Abaco Islands, the north and east coasts of Grand Bahama, and all nearby cays.

 The National Weather Service in Puerto Rico warned inexperienced mariners and those operating smaller boats against navigating the hazardous waters on Sunday, with swells from Humberto forecast to reach between 7 feet (2 meters) and 8 feet (2.4 meters) in Atlantic waters.